What Is A Bull Trap In Crypto?

 Here are some indicators that a crypto bull trap may be happening or on the way:

 1. Relative Strength Index: The Relative Strength Index (RSI) tells you if a cryptocurrency or asset is overbought or oversold.
-In a possible bull trap, if the RSI is high and shows overbought conditions, there might be many sellers in the market.
+In a possible bull trap, if the RSI is high and shows overbought conditions, many sellers might be in the market.

 Traders who want to protect their profits might sell their cryptocurrency or assets soon.
-So, even though the price went up at first, it doesn't necessarily mean it will keep going up.
+So, even though the price went up initially, it doesn't necessarily mean it will keep going up.

 2. Absence of Trading Volume Increase: When a market genuinely starts to rise, more people usually buy the cryptocurrency or asset, which leads to a big increase in trading activity called volume.